Data Privacy

 Notes:

-• 3rd party cookies that are found by the scan have a domain and a path.
+• 3rd party cookies that the scan finds have a domain and a path.
 These are unique identifiers for the cookie.

-• It is not possible to edit the name, domain, or path of cookies that the scanner adds.
+• Users cannot edit the name, domain, or path of cookies that the scanner finds.

-• It is not possible to manually create a cookie and give it a name that already exists for a cookie found by the scan.
+• Users cannot manually create a cookie with a name that already exists for a cookie that is found by the scan.

 UI Overview video: This video walkthrough explains the cookie overview setup.